Amit-Tomar/bioimage-analysis/docs/bioImageAnalysis.md

 ## Lookup table

  Lookup table provides a mapping from the intensity value present at a pixel to a new value.
 They can be used to change the visual output of an image. eg. inverting a grey scale image such that white values become black and black become white, or mapping grey scale image to a red color image.
+Applying **lookup tables does not modify the image values**, they only the output visually on the display device.

 ## Histogram